The (Computational) Social Choice Take on Indivisible Participatory Budgeting: Extended and Proportional Justified Representation

 It should be quite obvious that any budget allocation satisfying EJR also satisfies PJR.
 From this, we can derive that theorems~\ref{thm:EJR_AlwaysExist} and~\ref{thm:EJR_HardToCompute} also apply to PJR.
 Specifically, we know that \emph{(i)} for every instance, there exists a feasible budget allocation that satisfies PJR, and \emph{(ii)} there exists no polynomial-time algorithm computing PJR budget allocations unless $\complexP = \complexNP$.
 To see why the second point holds, observe that PJR and EJR coincide when there is only a single agent and that Theorem \ref{thm:EJR_HardToCompute} holds for one-agent profiles.

-Interestingly, the problem of checking whether a budget allocation satisfies PJR or not is still a \complexcoNP{}-complete problem (remember that this was already the case for EJR), and that, already on unit-cost instances with approval ballots \citep{AEHLSS18}.
+Interestingly, the problem of checking whether a budget allocation satisfies PJR or not is still a \complexcoNP{}-complete problem (remember that this was already the case for EJR), and that already on unit-cost instances with approval ballots \citep{AEHLSS18}.

 \citet{LCG22} show that a PB adaption of the PAV rule fails to satisfy PJR.
-This can come as a surprise since PAV satisfies EJR in the case of multi-winner voting elections.
+This might come as a surprise since PAV satisfies EJR in the case of multi-winner voting elections.

-This last axiom concludes our section on cardinal ballots, we will now focus on approval ballots.